Margo Smith: 1982–2024: Return to traditions and new musical directions

 In later years, Smith continued performing while also venturing into other projects.
 She started selling a tape on her official website that taught singers how to yodel.
 She also mentored performers who wanted to learn the skill, including Taylor Ware, who appeared on a season of America's Got Talent.
 Smith also continued releasing music of her own.
 In 2005 she issued her most recent studio effort to date, titled Nothing to Lose.
 The album was released on Lamon Records.
-She also continues to perform in The Villages, Florida, where Smith lives year-round.
+She also continued to perform in The Villages, Florida, where Smith lived year-round.
 In 2015, she helped raise $11,000 for The Ukulele Kids Club, a Florida organization that provides musical instruments to children in hospitals.

 Musical styles and image

 Smith's musical style embeds the genres of Country, Christian and Country pop.
 Many of her Warner Bros. albums embedded country pop arrangements.
 Jim Worbois found that Smith's 1977 album, Happiness included songs that "would have sounded equally at home at pop radio" while finding a place with "pure country".
 Author Kurt Wolff noted a similar theme in her Warner Bros. albums, finding that their production often incorporated heavy elements country pop.

 Smith's yodeling vocal style has also been observed by journalists and writers.
 Writers Mary A. Bufwack and Robert K. Oermann found that she often incorporated "quasi-yodel vocal breaks" into her singing performances.
 Tony Violanti of The Villages-News also found Smith's yodeling to display emotion: "Smith may have tiny physical stature but her voice can crackle with emotion."
 In a 2006 interview, Smith explained that her yodeling style is created from a vocal break in her voice known as a "glottal catch".
 "Not just anybody can yodel.
 You have to have the ability to have that flip in your voice," she commented.

 Smith's image has also been a subject of discussion among writers.
 Authors of music publications have pointed out that Smith's music helped provide an outlet for middle-aged women attempting to rekindle romantic relationships.
 Kurt Wolff of Country Music: The Rough Guide explained that "few singers spoke so unabashedly of attempting to reinvigorate love's fading fires, especially from a woman's perspective."
 Wolff further commented that Smith's songwriting contained "lyrical boldness" that helped provide voice to "middle-aged couples who'd been together for years."
 Mary A. Bufwack and Robert K. Oermann remarked that her concerts of the late 1970s were among "the era's flashiest show queen stage routines."